RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Wow, I had no idea!
 I guess that explains why the astronauts always seem so excited to go to the Moon."

 **Person A:** "Wait, hold on... <hint> Actually, that was a bit of a joke.
 The Moon is actually made of rock, mostly composed of minerals like silicon, oxygen, and iron.
 It’s not a cheese factory at all,  but it's still a pretty fascinating place to explore.
-My bad!"
+My bad!"</hint>

 **Person B:** "Haha, I should have guessed it was a joke!
 It’s still a pretty cool story though.
 I wonder what else we’ll discover out there in the cosmos."